 B Vitamin deficiency is common, and these vitamins are key to recycling internal glutathione and supporting detoxification cycles.

-Magnesium is an ESSENTIAL cofactor in the body’s production of glutathione, and a common nutrient deficiency!
-Symptoms of magnesium deficiency can be muscle cramps, headaches, depressions, painful periods, insomnia, fatigue, and anxiety.
+Magnesium is an ESSENTIAL cofactor in the body’s production of glutathione and a common nutrient deficiency!
+Symptoms of magnesium deficiency can be muscle cramps, headaches, depression, painful periods, insomnia, fatigue, and anxiety.